Poodle Price in India

 The Poodle’s unique hairstyle, which features a clipped coat and pom-poms on the joints and tail, was originally designed to help the breed swim more efficiently by keeping their joints and vital organs warm in cold water.
 The breed became popular in France during the 16th and 17th centuries, where they were used as hunting dogs and companion animals for French nobility.

 Over time, the Poodle’s popularity spread throughout Europe and the United States.
-The breed’s intelligence and trainability made it a favorite of circuses and performers, and they were often seen performing tricks and participating in dog shows.
-Today, the Poodle is a popular family pet and is often used as a therapy dog due to its gentle and affectionate nature.
+The breed’s intelligence and trainability made it a favorite of circuses and performers, and they were often seen performing tricks and participating in dog shows

-Highlights & features of Poodle
+Highlights of Poodle

 Intelligent: Poodles are highly intelligent dogs that are easy to train.
 They excel in obedience competitions and are often used as service dogs.